Grayson Perry: Ceramics

 The Stedelijk Museum Amsterdam mounted a solo exhibition of his work in 2002, Guerrilla Tactics.
 It was partly for this work that he was awarded the Turner Prize in 2003, the first time it was given to a ceramic artist.

 Perry's work refers to several ceramic traditions, including Greek pottery and folk art.
 He has said, "I like the whole iconography of pottery.
 It hasn't got any big pretensions to being great public works of art, and no matter how brash a statement I make, on a pot it will always have certain humility ...
 [F]or me the shape has to be classical invisible: then you've got a base that people can understand".
 His vessels are made by coiling, a traditional method.
 Most have a complex surface employing many techniques, including "glazing, incision, embossing, and the use of photographic transfers", which requires several firings.
-To some he adds sprigs, little relief sculptures stuck to the surface.
+To some, he adds sprigs, little relief sculptures stuck to the surface.
 The high degree of skill required by his ceramics and their complexity distances them from craft pottery.
 It has been said that these methods are not used for decorative effect but to give meaning.
 Perry challenges the idea, implicit in the craft tradition, that pottery is merely decorative or utilitarian and cannot express ideas.

 In his work Perry reflects upon his upbringing as a boy, his stepfather's anger and the absence of proper guidance about male conduct.
 Perry's understanding of the roles in his family is portrayed in Using My Family, from 1998, where a teddy bear provides affection, and the contemporaneous The Guardians, which depicts his mother and stepfather.

 Much of Perry's work contains sexually explicit content.
 Some of his sexual imagery has been described as "obscene sadomasochistic sex scenes".
-He also has a reputation for depicting child abuse and yet there are no works depicting sexual child abuse although We've Found the Body of your Child, 2000 hints at emotional child abuse and child neglect.
-In other work he juxtaposes decorative clichés like flowers with weapons and war.
+He also has a reputation for depicting child abuse and yet there are no works depicting sexual child abuse although We've Found the Body of Your Child, 2000 hints at emotional child abuse and child neglect.
+In other work, he juxtaposes decorative clichés like flowers with weapons and war.
 Perry combines various techniques as a "guerrilla tactic", using the approachable medium of pottery to provoke thought.

 Tapestries

-Perry created the 15 m x 3 m The Walthamstow Tapestry in 2009.
+Perry created the 15m x 3m The Walthamstow Tapestry in 2009.
 The large woven tapestry bears hundreds of brand names surrounding large figures in the stages of life from birth to death.